dativebase/old/docs/about.rst

 #.
 Language data can be shared easily between researchers.
 #.
 Language data are intelligently structured (balancing an allowance for
-   theoretical and methodological variation with capability for easy retrieval and re-purposing.)
+   theoretical and methodological variation with capacity for easy retrieval and re-purposing.)
 #.
 Language data are highly searchable.
 #.
 Access to language data can be controlled via authentication and